2018 Nikon-Walkley Photography Finalists announced

-WINNER: Sylvia Liber, Illawarra Mercury, “Trapped in the Wrong Body”
+WINNER: Sylvia Liber, Illawarra Mercury, “Desire for Change”

 Sylvia Liber says she learned a lot about the concept of being transgender through a project that included this powerful image of South Coast couple Charlotte and Aley.
 This image’s unwavering gaze reminds us that the best way to learn from and respect the trans community, is to see and hear them as they want to be seen and heard.
 The judges praised the raw intimacy of this portrait, its engaging composition and its guts.
 “It’s brave, from both the subject and the photographer.”